Hitler's Children (2011 film): Synopsis

 They discuss the delicate balance they have managed to achieve in negotiating between the natural bonds between children and parents and earlier generations on the one hand and their innate revulsion at their crimes.
 It also includes documentary footage of one's visit to Auschwitz, others speaking with relatives, or visiting schools to talk about their personal and family histories.
 Their personalities and personal histories are varied and have produced a range of solutions as some have decided to discuss their situation in public–several have authored books–or decided whether or not to keep the family name, to have children, to live in Germany, or celebrate their German heritage.
 The film also explores one's relationship to the victims of the Holocaust.

 Release

-Hitler's Children was completed in 2011 and was produced by Chanoch Zeevi's company Maya Production, in co-production with the German company Saxonia Entertainment.
+Hitler's Children was completed in 2011 and was produced by Zeevi's company Maya Production, in co-production with the German company Saxonia Entertainment.
 The film was first broadcast on Israeli Channel 2 on 1 May 2011, the eve of the Israeli Holocaust Memorial Day, and was first shown internationally in November 2011 at the International Documentary Film Festival Amsterdam.
-The documentary has been shown at several documentary film festivals and by a number of TV broadcasters, including BBC2, ORF and the Swedish network Kunskapskanalen.
+The documentary has been shown at several documentary film festivals and has been presented by a number of TV broadcasters, including BBC2, ORF and the Swedish network Kunskapskanalen.

 The film reached the finals in the category of Best TV Programmes Broadcast in Europe in the Prix Europa 2012 competition.